3 - Finding & Qualifying Buyers

 Letter Of Intent

-Letter Of Intent, or LOI, is an "intermediate" document
+Letter Of Intent, or LOI, is an "intermediate"

 document drafted and submitted to you by the buyer.

 say intermediate, because it is not the final contract.
-But

-you will accept a Letter Of Intent and
+Typically, you will accept a Letter Of Intent and

 just one buyer.